zakaria-jaddad/Books/The_C_Programing_Language/README.md

 		}
 		if (is_letter_found == -1)
 		{
-			// assigne not found letter in new-string and increment it't index new_string[new_string_index++] = s1[i];
+			// assign not found letter in new-string and increment it't index new_string[new_string_index++] = s1[i];
 		}